Growing Chiles in New Mexico

 Preparing the Land

-A good crop rotation plan is critical for a productive chile crop and for management of pests and diseases.
-A three- to five-year rotation schedule, in which chile is planted once in a field and a grain (monocot) crop is planted at least once, has proven to be beneficial for growers in New Mexico.
+A good crop rotation plan is critical for a productive chile crop, soil health, water use management and management of pests and diseases.
+A three-to five-year rotation schedule, in which chile is planted once in a field and a cover crop is planted at least once, has proven to be beneficial for growers in New Mexico.

 Fertilizing

-In New Mexico, nutrients normally used on chiles are nitrogen and phosphorus.
-A soil test can determines the soil's nitrogen, phosphorus, and micronutrient needs.
-See NMSU Cooperative Extension Guide A-146, Appropriate Analyses for New Mexico Soil (https://pubs.nmsu.edu/_a/A146.html), for instructions on how to collect soil samples.
+Chile peppers require adequate amounts of most major and minor nutrients.
+In New Mexico, nutrients normally applied for chiles are nitrogen and phosphorus.
+The first and most important step in a fertilization regimen is a soil test.
+A soil test can determine the soil’s nitrogen, phosphorus, and micronutrient needs.
+See NMSU Cooperative Extension Publication A-146, Appropriate Analyses for New Mexico Soil (https://pubs.nmsu.edu/_a/A146.pdf) for instructions on how to collect soil samples.
 Submit your samples to an appropriate laboratory for determination of nutrient needs, pH, salt E.C., and sodium level.

 Preplant nitrogen also generates vigorous seedling growth, which ensures a well-branched plant by the first fruit set.
 Preplant nitrogen is not needed if a soil test shows the soil has 20 ppm nitrate or more.
 If nitrogen is needed, broadcast 20 to 30 lb of actual nitrogen per acre before discing.
 Otherwise, band nitrogen (2 to 5 lb per acre) 3 to 4 inches below the seed.